dgaydukov/cert-ocpjp11/files/ocpjp11.md

 So to summarize you can say:
 * `volatile` - single write + multiple reads
     * happens before - also it prevent code re-ordering
-    * all local variables declared before volatile can be re-ordered but all would be executed before volatile (so they can't reordred to be after volatile) and would be flushed to main memory too
+    * all local variables declared before volatile can be re-ordered but all would be executed before volatile (so they can't reordered to be after volatile) and would be flushed to main memory too
     * so if you have 2 fields and the order should be preserved, only 1 should be volatile. for other variables order would be preserved
     * writes - all values before volatile flushed to memory, reads - once volatile is read, all values after are read from memory
     * overuse of `volatile` - forbid many useful compiler optimization, so your code is slower